roma-patel/notebook/text/posts/summers.md

 getting smallworld coffee far too often.

 cycling tirelessly up slopes and then it is worth it when you can speed down and rush through the woods and find unexplored paths to bike and walk through.

+cycling through the woods and seing the collider for the first time. stopping to stare; to take it all in.

 exploring untraversed parts of the campus and walking over the bridge. watching the row-boats, watching people furiously practice to triumph over the other Ivys.